tenaciousRas/ledwax-web-ui/README.md

 ### Travis CI

-Integration between Travis and GitHub is forthcoming.
+Integration between Travis and GitHub is TBD.

 ## Contact